es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 Please check the different version of the repositories and change them if necessary.
 After adding the repositories you should again do a bazel sync like above.

+**Important:** Please look up the repositories.
+You possibly have to change the version numbers because of new releases.

 We assume that for example your implementation is in the folder "app" in the file "myImplementation.c".
 Then you have to create a fitting BUILD.bazel file for building and uploading your implementation.

-Alternatively, you can use the example ["main.c"](../app/main.c) file and modify this file for your purposes.
+Alternatively, you can use the example main.c file in the app folder and modify this file for your purposes.

 Of course, you can use the elastic node middleware repository itself and add your implementation in this app folder.
 But if you want to implement a huge project, we do not recommend it.

 ## The BUILD.bazel File

-You have to extend the [BUILD.bazel](../app/BUILD.bazel) file in the app folder.
+You have to extend the file in the app folder of your own project.
-You should see there the definition for our main.c and the blinking example.
 For your implementation you create your own embedded binary.
 You should give it a name and define the sources of your implementation as well as the compiler options with the copts command.
-The uploader is already defined at the end of this BUILD file.
+The uploader is already defined at the end of this BUILD file by you in the section above.
 You can just use it directly.
 At least you should define your dependencies.
 There are different libraries which you can use in your implementation.